virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 * It is also not required to have the `gh-pages` locally, as it hosts the website files, taken care by the workflow

+The remote `gh-pages` itself will host required `HTML`, `css`, `.js`, and the other files, used for generating the `github.io` website.
+These will be generated, upon a successful workflow execution, every time `git push` is performed in the prior specified git branch.
+How this is specified, is explained [below](#deployment-setup).

 of the forked repository, in the `.github/workflows/deploy.yml` ([link][07]) file which will contain the required `HTML`, `css`, `.js`, and other files is used for generating the required `HTML`, `css`, `.js`, as well as the other files - other than the `gh-pages`
 - in the `data-science-for-esm/_toc.yml` *file*, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page